-For the preliminary screening test, only the 7-day results will be evaluated for precision and accuracy and performance criteria to evaluate continuing forward to the 6-month testing phase as defined in Table A-3.
-The remaining data from the one-month study will be tabulated and graphed to provide additional information to the developers to aid in adjustments to their sensors for the longer duration study.
+For the initial preliminary screening test, the one-week results will be evaluated for precision and accuracy and performance criteria to evaluate continuing forward to the one-month testing phase as defined in Table A-3.
+The second phase of the preliminary screening test consists of the one-month duration of testing, where the one-month results will be evaluated for precision and accuracy and performance criteria to evaluate continuing forward to the six-month field test as defined in Table A-3.